 Among his clients at Poynter: The New York Times, the Washington Post, national Public Radio, USA Today, CNN, Gannett, Microsoft, IBM, the U.S. Department of Health and Human Services, Disney, AAA, the World Bank, and countless colleges and universities.
 He has appeared on Today and The Oprah Winfrey Show.

-Clark has authored or edited nineteen books about writing, reading, language, and journalism.
+Clark has authored or edited twenty books about writing, reading, language, and journalism.
 Humorist Dave Barry has said of him: “Roy Peter Clark knows more about writing than anybody I know who is not currently dead.”
 He plays keyboard in a rock band.
 He lives with his family in St. Petersburg, Florida, where he has become famously fond of pelicans.